How to clean your waterproof clothing

 by Chris Williams |

 Car enthusiasts love to see water beading on their cars after giving it a coating of wax because it’s an indicator the wax is working.
-Hikers should also relish seeing water beading on their waterproof jackets and clothing because it means the waterproof fabric is working.
+Hikers should also relish seeing water beading on their water repellent hiking jackets and clothing because it means the water resistant treatment is working.

-Quality waterproof hiking clothing will last many years but in order to achieve this you need to take care of it.
-Over time, perspiration, dirt and general wear leads to waterproof fabrics becoming less breathable and their Durable Water Repellency (DWR) compromised.
+Quality waterproof hiking jackets (and trousers) perform for many years but in order to achieve this you need to take care of them.
+Over time, perspiration, dirt and general wear leads to waterproof membranes and Durable Water Repellency (DWR) treatments being compromised.

-The good news is that revitalising waterproof hiking clothing to its former self is not difficult.
+The good news is that revitalising waterproof or water resistant hiking clothing to its former self is not difficult.
 All it needs is a proper clean, sometimes followed by a waterproofing treatment.

 How to clean waterproof hiking clothing